ben-ng/minifyify/Readme.md

 Example: If your bundle is at `mysite.com/bundle.js` and the map is at `mysite.com/map.js`, set `options.map = '/map.js'`

+Set to `false` to minify, but not produce a source map or append the source map URL comment.

+### [options.minify]

-Set to `false` to disable source maps.
+Set to false to disable minification and source map transforms.
+This essentially turns minifyify into a pass-thru stream.

 ## FAQ